laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

    * NaNs, and thus NaN payloads, MUST be accepted.

-1. If big numbers (tags 2 and 3) are supported, type 0 and type 1 integers MUST be accepted in place of a byte string big number.
-Leading zeros in a big number byte string must be ignored.
+1. If big numbers (tags 2 and 3) are supported, the Preferred Serialization requirements decribed in {{bignum}} MUST be implemented.

 ## When to use Preferred Serialization